eremit4/eremit4-blog/content/posts/adversary-tracking/hispanic-mushroom/index.md

 ## Introduction

-In this scroll, I record the beginning of a hunt that took shape in August 2025, when early signs of a Hispanic-focused phishing kit surfaced from obscurity.
-What followed revealed clear targeting patterns, operational fingerprints, and subtle indicators of AI-assisted development, along with the use of Telegram and Discord as command-and-control channels — a trend increasingly common in the wild.
+In this scroll, I record the beginning of a hunt that took shape in August 2025, when early signs of a Spanish-speaking phishing kit surfaced from obscurity.
+What followed revealed clear targeting patterns, operational fingerprints, and subtle indicators of AI-assisted development, along with the use of Telegram and Discord as command and control channels — a trend increasingly common in the wild.

 ## Where the Trail Begins